DiegelD/CarND-Path-Planning-Project/README.md

 In finding trajectories are many importend things out to watch for.
 The most importend on is "don`t crash".
 But alsow passagers comfort, the lateral and lognitinial acceleration and jerck is importend.
 So the chellenge here is to make it as smooth and elegant as possible.

-So the challenge is to find a feasible path as sequence of movements in the configuration space.
-Which defines all the possible configurations, in 2D this is x,y.
+So the challenge is to find a feasible path as sequence of movements in the configuration space. ( The space defines all the possible configurations, in 3D this is x,y, theta.)
-That moves our car from the actual position defined by localization and sensors to the end position desired from the behavior planner considers all the comfort requirement and hits not car.
-In the image below is the motion planning problem desrcibed.
+That moves the car from the actual position, defined by localization and sensors to the end position, desired from the behavior planner and considers all the comfort requirement.
+In the image below is the general motion planning problem described.

 <figure>